 Chapter 7 bankruptcy can give you the fresh start that you need.

 Chapter 7 is the most common type of personal bankruptcy.
 People file Chapter 7 to get a fresh financial start.
-It provides very effective relief from credit card debt, medical bills, ordinary civil judgements, personal loans, and other unsecured debts.
+It provides very effective relief from credit card debt, medical bills, ordinary civil judgments, personal loans, and other unsecured debts.

 “Hedtke Law Group“ will help ensure that key assets, such as your home or your retirement savings, are isolated from the sell-off of your other assets, allowing you to preserve a future, even as you develop a fresh start, financially.

 Our attorneys work closely with you to evaluate your situation, your assets, and your goals, and then find the bankruptcy protection options that will meet your specific needs.
-For many clients, Chapter 7 bankruptcy is a natural fit, eliminating or reducing debt, collections and lawsuits, while giving you the ability to protect your home, future and family.
+For many clients, Chapter 7 bankruptcy is a natural fit, eliminating or reducing debt, collections, and lawsuits, while giving you the ability to protect your home, future, and family.

 We provide experienced and personalized legal support.
 Our bankruptcy lawyers take a hands-on approach to client service.
 From your free initial consultation, through filing Chapter 7 bankruptcy, you’ll work closely with our office and attorneys.

 We will also help you work to protect your:

 Are you still in a dilemma about whether or not bankruptcy is right for you?
 The best way to know for sure is to meet with one of our attorneys for a no-cost, no-obligation consultation.

 Together, you will go through your situation and develop a list of options that best suits your specific case.